There are many kinds of plants that you can grow in your garden. If you have a tropical climate in your location you can easily grow eggplant.

 There are many reasons why a leaf or leaves on eggplant curl.
 When this problem happens, it can affect the overall growth of the plant.

 The plant may grow poorer or it can lead to the harvest of fewer eggplants.
-Here are some of the reasons why eggplant leaves curl.

 How many times do you water your eggplant plant per week?
 If you are not watering your eggplant regularly it can get some problems like leaf curl.